6 April 2026

 I spent over 200€ on my first Lovable month and didn’t get very far.

-I knew I could simply have a local view for the first, but I still did not know anything about the second one.
+If Lovable uses Claude, why couldn’t I?
+What I liked most about the Lovable experience was two things: the visual component of it, and the one-click Lovable Cloud install.
+I knew I could have a local view for the first, but I still didn’t know anything about the second one.
 So I researched a bit more.

-So, Claude 90€ a month.
+So, Claude: 90€ a month.

 Other costs to consider